fabric/fabric/docs/usage/fab.rst

     Sets :ref:`env.hosts <hosts>` to the given comma-delimited list of host strings.

+.. cmdoption:: -x HOSTS, --exclude-hosts=HOSTS

+    Sets :ref:`env.exclude_hosts` to the given comma-delimited list of host strings to then keep out of the final host list.

 .. cmdoption:: -i KEY_FILENAME

     When set to a file path, will load the given file as an SSH identity file